sphericalcylinder/MetalCompute/docs/mainpage.md

 MetalCompute is an API to make GPU compute calls easier.
 Usually, on a mac, you would have to use Objective-C or Swift to use the Metal API.
 I don't know either and don't really want to put the effort into learning them.
 Thankfully, Apple released [metal-cpp](https://github.com/bkaradzic/metal-cpp), a C++ API that calls Objective-C Metal functions.
-It's really useful, but if you want to do some GPU calculations for a simple project, it's just too much.
-That's why I'm making this, a API on top of another API to use Metal for compute.
+It's extremely useful, but if you want to do some GPU calculations for a simple project, it's too much boilerplate.
+That's why I'm making this, a API on top of another API to use Metal for GPU compute.
 If you have suggestions or find a bug, file an issue on the [repo](https://github.com/sphericalcylinder/MetalCompute) for this project.
+Thank you so much!

 ================